GurcanUnsal/Unity-Air-Vehicle-Telemetry-Visualization/README.md

 RUNNING THE PROJECT
 - Import the project using the Unity Hub interface.
 - After the project is imported, open the "FileUpload" scene.
+- If you try to play the "DataPlayback" scene without loading a dataset, you will encounter a warning.
+You can proceed to the FileUpload scene by pressing the OK button.

 USING THE PROJECT
 - Click on the "UPLOAD DATASET" button in the "FileUpload" scene.